Skip to content

 Most recognised UK contracts — such as JCT, RIBA, and SBCC — require a named Contract Administrator.

-Their involvement promotes transparency, accountability, and structured decision-making throughout the project.
+Their involvement promotes transparency, accountability, and structured decision-making throughout the project, while also providing independent oversight of workmanship and build quality on site.

 While there is no legal requirement for a CA to be a registered Architect or Chartered Quantity Surveyor, the role demands a high level of competence, experience, and professional judgement.